 By 2013, only 10% of La Conseillante was planted at the higher level of density.
 The goal of the estate is for the entire vineyard to reach 7,500 vines per hectare by 2040.
 On average, the vines are 35 years of age.
 But La Conseillante has old vines, some of which date back to the year after the devastating frost in 1957.
 The Right Bank vineyards are divided into 18 separate parcels in a single block and occupy a pattern that looks a bit like a windy snake or the letter S. Interestingly, close to 30% of Chateau La Conseillante is located in St. Emilion, close to the gravel and sandy terroir of Chateau Cheval Blanc.
 Much of their Cabernet Franc is planted here.

 The terroir is gray and red clay with deposits of iron, gravel and sand soil.
 They also have large deposits of blue clay in their terroir as well.
-Depending on where you are in the vineyards of La Conseillante, you will encounter soils with a deeper concentration of clay, or terroir with more gravel with sand.
+Depending on where you are in the vineyards of La Conseillante, you will encounter soils with a deeper concentration of clay, or terroir with more gravel and some sand.
 Most of their Cabernet Franc is planted in the gravel and sand soils while the Merlot is planted in the clay dominated soil.
 The vineyard of La Conseillante is planted to 80% Merlot and 20% Cabernet Franc.
-Over time Chateau Chateau La Conseillante plans to increase the percentage of Cabernet Franc in their vineyards with the objective of having between 25% and 30% Cabernet Franc planted.
+Over time Chateau La Conseillante plans to increase the percentage of Cabernet Franc in their vineyards with the objective of having between 25% and 30% Cabernet Franc planted.
 While the estate previously had a percentage of Malbec in the in the vineyards, those vines have since been removed.
 Today, at La Conseillante, they also continue slowing increasing the percentage of their vines that are farmed using organic techniques.